-As of December 31, 2017, we had approximately \$1.5 billion of debt outstanding and we may incur additional indebtedness in the future.
+As of December 31, 2018, we had approximately \$1.2 billion of debt outstanding and we may incur additional indebtedness in the future.
 Increases in our level of indebtedness may:

-- require us to use a substantial portion of our cash flow to make debt service payments, which will reduce the funds that would otherwise be available for operations and future business opportunities; - limit our operating flexibility due to financial and other restrictive covenants, including restrictions on incurring additional debt, making certain investments, and paying dividends; - place us at a competitive disadvantage compared to our competitors with lower debt service obligations; - depending on the levels of our outstanding debt, limit our ability to obtain additional financing for working capital, capital expenditures, general corporate and other purposes; and - · increase our vulnerability to downturns in our business or the economy, including declines in prices for natural gas and oil.
+- require us to use a substantial portion of our cash flow to make debt service payments, which will reduce the funds that would otherwise be available for operations and future business opportunities; - limit our operating flexibility due to financial and other restrictive covenants, including restrictions on incurring additional debt, making certain investments, and paying dividends; - place us at a competitive disadvantage compared to our competitors with lower debt service obligations; - depending on the levels of our outstanding debt, limit our ability to obtain additional financing for working capital, capital expenditures, general corporate and other purposes; and - · increase our vulnerability to downturns in our business or the economy, including declines in commodity prices.